titan-double07/food_delivery_app/README.md

 <!-- #TODO:
 Left over UI from figma design
-[ ] Login Successfull drawer
+[-] Login Successfull drawer
 [ ] Empty State for Search Screen
 [ ] Menu Item Details Screen

 Functionality and UX
-[ ] Logout functionality
+[x] Logout functionality
 [ ] loading states
+[ ] error handling and displaying error messages in
+✔ Auth screens ,
+orders,
-[ ] error handling and displaying error messages in Auth screens, orders, edit profile ( any screen that makes api calls ) [ ] light and dark mode support
+edit profile ( any screen that makes api calls )
+[ ] light and dark mode support
+[ ] cache optimization for appwrite calls
+[ ] Pull to refresh on the search screen
+[ ] Infinite scroll / pagination on the search screen